 What personal data we collect and why we collect it

-- Contact forms – We provide a contact form in our website, we collect name, e-mail and phone number if you choose to share it.
-We use your name to simply be able to communicate with you, we use your e-mail in order to be able to reply to your inquiry, if provided we use your phone number in order to call you in case you ask us to do so or we feel it is more appropriate than sending an e-mail.
+- Contact forms – We provide a contact form on our website, we collect name, e-mail, and phone number if you choose to share it.
+We use your name to simply be able to communicate with you, we use your e-mail in order to be able to reply to your inquiry if provided we use your phone number in order to call you in case you ask us to do so or we feel it is more appropriate than sending an e-mail.
 We keep our contact form submissions for 3 years for customer service purposes, but we DO NOT USE the information submitted through our contact form for marketing purposes.

 - Data Used: When Akismet is enabled on this site, the contact form submission data — IP address, user agent, name, email address, website, and message — is submitted to the Akismet service (owned by Automattic) for the sole purpose of spam checking.
 The actual submission data is stored in the database of this site on which it was submitted and is emailed directly to the owner of the form (Cupeles Communications, Inc.).
 This email will include the submitter’s IP address, timestamp, name, email address, website, and message.

-- Data Synced: Post and post meta data associated with a user’s contact form submission.
+- Data Synced: Post and post metadata associated with a user’s contact form submission.
 If Akismet is enabled on this site, the IP address and user agent originally submitted with the comment are synced, as well, as they are stored in post meta.